vechain/vechain-sdk-js-tutorial/src/2.Bloom_Filter/BloomPart2.md

 # The Bloom Filter: advanced topic on K and M parameters.

-This exercise is optional, it covers the parameters
+This lesson is optional, it covers the parameters
 - m: number of bits per key used to represent an element in the Bloom filter, and
 - k: number of hashing functions used to build the Bloom filter.